PlaceholderAPI/PlaceholderAPI/wiki/Placeholders.md

 %prison_mrc_<minename>%
 ```

-These are player-mines related placeholders.
-They must be used with a player and they only provide mine related information for the mine that the player is in.
-If the player is not in any mine, then it will only return a blank value.
+**Player-mine related placeholders:** Must be used with a player.
+These placeholders will only return non-blank results when the player is in a mine and they will be for that mine.

 ```
 %prison_mines_name_playermines%